 On a Societal Level

-What does this matter to us, given that we all live in society, regulated by social technology?
+What does this matter to us, given that we all live in societies regulated by social technology?
 It matters because it renders certain criticisms invalid.
 For example, it does not make sense to say that certain norms in the Middle East, which may appear backwards to us, are destroying a peaceful default state.
 After all, the default state is not peaceful.
 Instead, it makes sense to understand these norms as very expensive ways of dealing with real problems — problems that we may not have to deal with because we live in a society where there is more, or more effective, social technology in place.
 It means that when we notice someone exhibiting extremely costly social behavior, we should ask: what coordination costs does this help to reduce?

 We should be aware of the symbiotic relationship between social and material technology.
 That is, the failure of social technology can cause material technology to fail, and vice versa.
 This is because if the social technology fails, causing people to fail to coordinate, then people might not be able to coordinate effectively enough to produce material technology.
 The failure of social technology can cause technological dark ages.
-Rome is an example of this.
+Ancient Roman architecture is an example of this.
 Long story short: the Roman state lost tax revenue; large scale construction ceased; architecture of this kind fell out of use; engineers became worse and thus technological knowledge (e.g. how to build an arch) was lost.

 Law is a particularly clear example of social technology.
-Different legal systems can promote very different kinds of behavior.
-Take Roman versus Chinese laws.
-In both cases, your family has large rights over you.
+It can be used to regulate disputes, define responsibilities, and set expectations and proceduralized bureaucratic action.
+Different legal systems can promote very different kinds of behavior and, in turn, reshape society.
+Compare ancient Roman and ancient Chinese family and inheritance laws.
+In both cases, your family has significant rights over you.
 However, under the Roman system parents have to enforce those laws themselves, and under the Chinese system the courts help parents enforce them.
-This leads to differing incentives, and thus differing behavior.
-Law can be enforced in different ways.
-Under institutionalized codes of law, laws are enforced via punishment by the central institution.
-Under distributed codes of law, laws are enforced via punishment by wider society.
+Differing incentives lead to similar laws being applied in different circumstances and different conditions.
+An impoverished or disgraced parent wouldn’t necessarily have the means to enforce their claims in the Roman system, for example.